 With these new possible measures additional stewards or security may be needed to help manage queues and pedestrian flows in the city.
 Whilst planning these queuing systems and how to effectively put in place social distancing measures with the Council, the needs of the disabled and the elderly as well as extra security will be taken into account.

 Additional cleaning regimes are already in place to ensure high contact areas of the city centre are being safely and routinely cleaned, ready for when visitors return to the city.
 The BID’s cleaning team are working in partnership with Southampton City Council’s cleaning team to jet wash and disinfect public furniture with antiviral spray across the city centre on a daily rotation.
 More measures are being thought through to allow for extra cleaning.

 The BID will continue to focus their efforts on the requirements and needs of their levy payers to help them safely return to work.
 Following the recent Government timeline for businesses, a number of non-essential retailers are expected to reopen within the city on or soon after 15June.
 In response, GO!
-Southampton sent an email bulletin to levy payers giving guidance on how to safely reopen their premises, which is now available to view online.
+Southampton sent an email bulletin to levy payers giving guidance on how to safely reopen their premises.
 Advice from the British Retail Consortium (BRC) will be utilised to help businesses manage their own footprint and how best return to work.